 Many majors at UF require the introductory Differential Equations course offered by the math department.
 The only prerequisite for MAP 2302 is any of the Calculus 2 courses associated with the Calculus and Analytic Geometry sequence: MAC 2312, MAC 2512, and MAC 3473.
-This page addresses some placement- and timing-related issues.
+This page addresses frequently asked questions about prerequisites.

 When to take MAP 2302: after Calculus 2 or after Calculus 3?